joshbegley/nyt-latest/README.md

 `He’s broken his pledge never to take a vacation or play golf for pleasure.`\
 https://nytimes.com/aponline/2020/08/23/us/politics/ap-us-election-2020-rnc-trump-promises.html?searchResultPosition=5

-**Irish EU Representative Hogan Apologises for Possible Coronavirus Breach**\
+**EU's Hogan Sorry for Possible COVID-19 Breach, Stops Short of Resigning**\
-`Ireland's European Trade Commissioner Phil Hogan apologised on Sunday for attending an event that may have breached COVID-19 regulations but stopped short of offering his resignation.`\
+`European Trade Commissioner Phil Hogan apologised again on Sunday for attending an event in his native Ireland that may have breached COVID-19 regulations, but stopped short of bowing to calls from Irish leaders to resign.`\
 https://nytimes.com/reuters/2020/08/23/world/europe/23reuters-health-coronavirus-ireland-eu.html?searchResultPosition=6

 **Afghan Official: Bomb Kills 7 Civilians in Eastern Province**\